talkowski-lab/rCNV2/data_curation/other/README.md

 1. **Established GDs**: regions covered by at least four sources.
 2. **Candidate GDs**: regions covered by two or three sources.

+After overlapping reported GDs from the sources above, we further excluded all consensus GDs with ≥30% coverage by common CNVs (while matching the CNV type of the GD), and trimmed overlapping segmental duplications overlapping the boundaries of the GD interval.

 ---

 ## Predicted NAHR-mediated CNVs